Paradoxical noise preference in RNNs: Methods

 To simulate these networks, we integrate Equation \ref{netRecDynam} by Euler's method (as in \citet{yang2019task} and others), giving the discrete time equation:

 where $\gamma={\Delta{t}}/{\tau}$ is a non-dimensional ratio of $\Delta{t}$, the discrete timestep, and $\tau$, the neural time constant, and $\sigma_\mathrm{in}$ is the standard deviation of the injected noise, which is sampled independently for each neuron in each timestep.
 Unless otherwise stated, we used $\tau=0.1$ and $\Delta t=0.02$, resulting in $\gamma=0.2$.
-For $f(\cdot)$, we use rectifying activation functions, either ReLU, or its smooth approximation, SoftPlus.
+For $f(\cdot)$, most of our experiments use rectifying activation functions, either ReLU or its smooth approximation, SoftPlus (see Section \ref{singleNeurIntro} for one exception).

 As presented thus far, the noise is injected inside the activation function, as is common in the computational neuroscience literature (e.g., \citet{yang2019task,driscoll2024flexible}).
 This placement ensures positivity of the neural state $h$, facilitating their interpretation as firing rates.
-For didactic purposes, we also consider a variant of Equation \ref{noiseInDiscreteDynOp} with the noise added outside the activation function:
+However, some important modeling work in computational neuroscience uses noise injected outside the activation function \citep{burak2012fundamental,Bredenberg_2026,KrishnaBLRL24}, as such formulations may still permit rate-based interpretation as long as neural activations are large in comparison to the noise.
+Thus, we also consider a variant of Equation \ref{noiseInDiscreteDynOp} with the noise added outside the activation function:

 We refer to networks trained with noise injected inside and outside their activation functions as noise-in and noise-out networks, respectively, and we refer to their noise as either pre-activation noise (for noise-in networks) or post-activation noise (for noise-out networks).